18 Feb The Road Ahead – Conversation Between HCF President and New Board Chair

 What the Pandemic Has Revealed and Has Continued to Impact

-When you think about the digital divide, I think that’s something too, that I want to focus on because if at every turn, people can’t work remotely, they don’t have Wi-Fi at home, their kids can’t do their homework, then they become even more and more disconnected, and also socially isolated without the resources to advance themselves.
-So I think at every phase, there are more and more challenges.
+When you think about the digital divide, I think that’s something too, that I want to focus on, because if, at every turn, people can’t work remotely, they don’t have Wi-Fi at home, their kids can’t do their homework, then they become even more and more disconnected, and also socially isolated without the resources to advance themselves.
+So I think at every phase, there’s more and more challenges.

 Now in the vaccine phase–and, Maria, you probably have a lot of data on that at your fingertips–we’re already seeing the inequity in the distribution of vaccines.
 And part of it is just because of everything having to be distributed quickly and trying to target by priority.
 It’s been challenging for the government, for all stakeholders.